kimoppalfens/kimoppalfens.github.io/_posts/2020-12-30-Logging in the cloud - Part 1.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs14.jpg)

-You could use storage explorer to download it, but why not automate this step as well ...
+We could now use storage explorer to download it, but why not automate this step as well ...

 ## Retrieving the logs ##